grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### default_image_height

-To configure the height of the rendered image.
-The default height is 500.
+Configures the height of the rendered image.
+The default height is `500`.

 ### default_image_scale